Rail freight transportation in New York City and Long Island: Post-World War II

 The peak of rail freight came during World War II, when New York industries, including the Brooklyn Navy Yard, worked around the clock to support the war effort.
-After the war, the Interstate Highway System was built, along with many inland waterways, both competing with the railroads.
+After the war, the new Interstate Highway System, along with many inland waterways, both competed with the railroads.
 The rail industry went through widespread consolidations and bankruptcies.
 Containerization revolutionized shipping.
 The Port Authority developed the Port Newark-Elizabeth Marine Terminal on Newark Bay.
-Piers in Brooklyin and Manhattan declined in usage and were abandoned.
+Piers in Brooklyn and Manhattan lost traffic and were abandoned.
 The 1980 Staggers Rail Act largely deregulated the U.S. railroads.
 The railroads de-emphasized "retail" railroading—movement of one or a few rail cars from a shipper's siding to a destination siding—in favor of long unit trains for bulk commodities, such as coal and ore.
-General cargo shifted to intermodal movement, first trailers on flat cars (TOFC), intermodal containers on flat cars (COFC), and then double-stacked containers, loaded on special well cars.
+General cargo shifted to intermodal movement, first trailer-on-flatcar (TOFC), intermodal containers on flat cars (COFC), and then double-stacked containers, loaded on special well cars.
 Much manufacturing shifted to Asia, particularly Japan and China, leading to a sharp increase in international container movements.

 Industry developed highly efficient logistics based on strategically located distribution centers, often serving an entire metropolitan area with a single center.
 Goods in long distance containers, whether shipped by rail or sea, typically must be unpacked at a distribution center outside the city before being sent to an end destination, such as a retail store.

 Heavy industry migrated out of the city.
 The Navy Yard closed in 1966.
 The Verrazzano-Narrows Bridge across the mouth of the harbor opened in 1964, allowing truck traffic to bypass Manhattan on the way to Long Island.
 The New York Central Railroad merged with the Pennsylvania Railroad to form the Penn Central in 1968, which then went bankrupt in 1970.
 The Poughkeepsie Bridge was closed after a fire in 1974 and has since been converted to a pedestrian and bicycle path.
 The 60th Street Yard in Manhattan was sold and redeveloped as the Riverside South apartment complex, while the 30th Street Yard was converted into the West Side Yard storage facility for Long Island Rail Road trains.
 The West Side Line was last used for freight in 1982 and then converted to passenger use as Amtrak's Empire Connection in 1991, with the portion south of Penn Station abandoned and later converted into the High Line, an elevated pedestrian park.

 The numerous car float operations across New York Harbor shrank to a single cross harbor barge line, the New York Cross Harbor Railroad.
 It merged with a trucking company, then ran into financial difficulties and sold its cross harbor operation to New York New Jersey Rail, LLC, which was subsequently purchased by the Port Authority of New York and New Jersey.